ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: A Fine-grained Analysis

 In addition to our primary findings, we conducted a thorough examination of key factors that impact the optimization program.
 Our investigation yielded several intriguing observations, which are as follows.

-\textbf{Pre-training may help, but depends on student tasks} Pre-training on ImageNet can be a valuable technique for distillation tasks to distribution shift, provided that the features learned during pre-training are beneficial for the student's performance (\Cref{tab:optim}).
-However, \Cref{tab:main1} indicates that if the representations needed for the student tasks differ from those learnt during pre-training, the benefit of pre-training may be significantly limited, especially in correlation-dominated shift.
+\paragraph{Pre-training may help, but depends on student tasks} Pre-training can be a valuable technique for distillation tasks to distribution shift, provided that the features learned during pre-training are beneficial for the student's performance (\cref{tab:optim}).
+However, it also indicates that if the representations needed for the student tasks differ from those learned during pre-training, the benefit may be significantly limited, especially in PACS different sub-task (\texttt{Photo} versus \texttt{Sketch}).
+Meanwhile, if the teacher model has biases on the training dataset, these errors can be transferred to the student model during the KD process (\texttt{Color} versus \texttt{Digit} in ColorMNIST task).

-\textbf{SGD for KD on distribution shift, not Adam.} While Adam and SGD are typically comparable in their performance in KD, our evaluation revealed a notable deviation from this norm.
-Specifically, we observed a significant decrease in performance when utilizing Adam compared to SGD in \Cref{tab:optim}.
-We speculate that it may be that adaptive optimizers (\eg, Adam) are more prone to overfitting in the face of shift.
-Our observation is in line with the results in \cite{zou2023understanding}, highlighting the shift weaknesses of adaptive optimizers, such as Adam.
+\paragraph{SGD for KD on distribution shift, not Adam} While Adam and SGD are typically comparable in their performance in KD, our evaluation revealed a notable deviation from this norm.
+Specifically, we observed a significant decrease in performance when utilizing Adam compared to SGD in \cref{tab:optim}.
+This is further observed by the training dynamics in \cref{fig:opt_loss}: while Adam exhibits decent training loss and validation accuracy, its test accuracy suffers severe fluctuations.
+Through our visualizations of the loss landscape in \cref{fig:opt_landscape}, the stochastic nature of SGD enables it to find escapes from local optima and find flat minima, whereas Adam converges to sharp minima, whose narrow curvature amplifies sensitivity to distribution shifts.
+Our observation is in line with the results in \citep{zou2023understanding}, highlighting the shift weaknesses of adaptive optimizers, such as Adam.

-\textbf{Results of other student architectures.} We further evaluate our benchmark using other small networks.
+\paragraph{Results of other student architectures} We further evaluate our benchmark using other small networks.
 KD still has an overall boosting effect on tiny models.
-However, the extent of gain varies depending on the domain. (\Cref{fig:model}).
-KD can generally improve the performance of Mobilenet on Art and Cartoon, but not on Photo or Sketch in PACS dataset.
+However, the extent of gain varies depending on the domain and structure. (\cref{tab:model}).
+Different student model architectures may differ in their sensitivity to knowledge distillation.
+For example, due to its smaller number of parameters, MobileNet may not possess the representational capabilities of more complex models like ResNet.
+Consequently, MobileNet may require additional care and fine-tuning to ensure the effective transfer of knowledge during the KD process.
+At the same time, KD can generally improve the performance on Art and Cartoon, but not on Photo or Sketch across different structures.
+Some domains, such as Art and Cartoon, may have more distinct features that allow KD to transfer knowledge more effectively.
+Conversely, in domains like Photo or Sketch, features can be more subtle or complex, making knowledge transfer more difficult across models.
 These results suggest that improving the robustness of these models to distribution shift may be challenging, particularly in the worst-case scenario.